-This paper provides several contributions to the study of distributed, continuous QA (DCQA).
-First, it shows the structure and functionality of Skoll, which is an environment that defines a generic around-the-world, around-the-clock QA process and several sophisticated tools that support this process.
-Second, it describes several novel QA processes built using the Skoll environment.
-Third, it presents two studies using Skoll: one involving user testing of the Mozilla browser and another involving continuous build, integration, and testing of the ACE+TAO communication software package.
+This paper provides several contributions to the study of distributed, continuous QA.
+First, it illustrates the structure and functionality of Skoll, which is an environment that defines a generic around-the-world, around-the-clock QA process and several sophisticated tools that support this process.
+Second, it describes several novel QA processes built using the Skoll process and tools.
+Third, it presents two studies using Skoll; one involving user testing of the Mozilla browser and another involving continuous build, integration and testing of the ACE+TAO communication software package.

-The results of our studies suggest that the Skoll environment can manage and control distributed continuous QA processes more effectively than conventional QA processes.
+The results of our studies suggest that the Skoll process and tools are effective and that they manage and control distributed, continuous QA processes that are more effective than conventional QA processes.
 For example, our DCQA processes rapidly identified problems that had taken the ACE+TAO developers much longer to find and several of which they had not found.
 Moreover, the automatic analysis of QA task results provided developers information that enabled them to find the root cause of quality problems quickly.

+Index Terms

-Index Terms- Categories: D.2.9 [Management]: software quality assurance; D.2.5 [Testing and Debugging]: testing tools
+Categories: D.2.9 [Management]: software quality assurance; D.2.5 [Testing and Debugging]: testing tools